MicrosoftDocs/azure-aks-docs/articles/aks/access-private-cluster.md

 ### Limitations

-The pod created by the `run` command provides `helm` and the latest compatible version of `kubectl` for your cluster with `kustomize`.
+The pod created by the `run` command provides `kubectl`, `helm` for operating your cluster, also `jq`, `xargs`, `grep`, `awk` is available for bash support. the pod have `200m cpu, 500Mi` memory request, and `500m cpu, 1Gi memory` limit, in some rare case where all your node is packed, the pod cannot be scheduled, then runCommand feature will stop work.

 `command invoke` runs the commands from your cluster, so any commands run in this manner are subject to your configured networking restrictions and any other configured restrictions.
 Make sure there are enough nodes and resources in your cluster to schedule this command pod.